Devblog

 We started mainiø with an empty Xcode project and a product idea that felt more useful than polished.
 The goal was never to make another AI explainer.
 We wanted an app that helps people make better decisions with AI in real work.

 This is not a guide to building the app.
 It is the build journal.
-Eight weeks, a lot of scope, a lot of design decisions, and the point where the thing started to feel real.
+Eight weeks got us to a real product direction, but the timeline below is still a simplification.
+A lot of planning, rewrites, and polishing happened between and after the headline milestones.

 We made one early rule that paid off fast.
 No raw colors or spacing values inside views.
 Everything goes through tokens.
 It feels strict at the start, then three weeks later you realize it saved you from a lot of cleanup.